Bella Thorne Goes Topless In Bed With Her Girlfriend & Instagram Has Questions

 Bella seems to have a new girlfriend.

 The photos showed Bella in bed with a girl whose face wasn’t visible.
 The actress was seen fully topless as she cozied up to the girl, with Bella herself appearing in nothing but a pair of black briefs.
 The star appeared happy in both images, with the first showing Bella hugging her girlfriend with a smile and closed eyes.
-A quick swipe to the right showed a little more action, with Bella seen once again cozying up to her lady and the anonymous partner folding her legs as she lay on her back.
+A quick swipe to the right showed a little more action, with Bella seen once again cozying up to her lady and the anonymous partner folding her legs as she laid on her back.

-A caption from Bella seemed to confirm that she was “[dating]” the girl, although it did also include the fact that whoever was being photographed didn’t seem to keen on having a camera nearby.
+A caption from Bella seemed to confirm that she was dating the girl, although it did also include the fact that whoever was being photographed didn’t seem to want to have a camera nearby.

-Instagram has questions – and not just a few fans.
+Instagram had questions — and not just from a few fans.
 In short, everyone wants to know who this girl is.

 “Who ahh,” one fan wrote.